theafterhoursclub/.github/profile/README.md

 ## Hi there 👋

-# It's after hours, and now it our chance to...
+# It's after hours, and now its our chance to...

 <!--